hrishi2108/Resume/README.md

 1. Clone the repository: `git clone https://github.com/your-username/my-portfolio.git`
 2. Open the project in your browser or IDE.
 3. To make changes, edit the HTML/CSS files and view the changes in your browser.

+## Description:
+- Added a new text file `Welcome.txt`.
+- This file a greeting text.

+## Testing:
+- No functional code changes, just added a text file.